Opentrons/Protocols/protocols/11beaa/README.md

 * `Aspiration flow rate for P10-Multi (ul/sec)`: Specify the aspiration flow rate for the P10-Multi.
 * `Aspiration flow rate for P50-Multi (ul/sec)`: Specify the aspiration flow rate for the P50-Multi.
 * `Dispense flow rate for P10-Multi (ul/sec)`: Specify the dispense flow rate for the P10-Multi.
-* `Aspiration flow rate for P50-Multi (ul/sec)`: Specify the dispense flow rate for the P50-Multi.
+* `Dispense flow rate for P50-Multi (ul/sec)`: Specify the dispense flow rate for the P50-Multi.
-* `Use Temperature Module`: If `Yes`is selected, the temperature module will be engaged over the course of the protocol with the user-specified temperature.
+* `Use Temperature Module`: If `Yes` is selected, the temperature module will be engaged over the course of the protocol with the user-specified temperature.
 A selection of `No` disengages the temperature module over the course of the protocol.
-* `Temperature Module Temperature`: Specify the temperature the temperature module will hold over the duration of the protocol is `Yes` is selected in the `Use Temperature Module` parameter.
+* `Temperature Module Temperature`: Specify the temperature the temperature module will hold over the duration of the protocol if `Yes` is selected in the `Use Temperature Module` parameter.
 * `P10-Multi mount`: Specify which side the P10-Multi pipette will be mounted.
 * `P50-Multi mount`: Specify which side the P10-Multi pipette will be mounted.